- Education (EDUC), Signal processing and system theory EDUCATION: Development of pedagogical techniques and assessment

 - NOTE: BABAK AYAZIFAR CAN NEITHER CONSIDER NOR REPLY TO INTERNSHIP OR SUMMER RESEARCH REQUESTS FROM APPLICANTS OUTSIDE UC BERKELEY.

-Babak Ayazifar joined the EECS faculty at UC Berkeley in 2005, where he is now a Senior Lecturer with Security of Employment.
+Babak Ayazifar joined the EECS faculty at UC Berkeley in 2005, where he is now a Teaching Professor.
 He earned his BS in EE from Caltech, and his SM and PhD in EECS from MIT.
 His dissertation,

 At MIT, Babak received the Harold L. Hazen Award for outstanding teaching (1995).
 He advanced to the rank of Instructor-G, which conferred teaching assignments ordinarily reserved for faculty (1996).
 He won the Goodwin Medal—MIT's most prestigious award for a graduate student who "has performed above and beyond the norm, and whose teaching efforts can truly be characterized as `conspicuously effective'" (1999).
 In spring 2002, he was appointed as a Senior Lecturer in MIT’s School of Engineering, teaching a graduate course in Digital Signal Processing.

 Prior to his arrival at Berkeley, Babak was a Technical Specialist in the Intellectual Property and Technology Group of Ropes & Gray, LLP in Boston.
 His patent prosecution and related activities spanned a range of technologies, such as mechanical devices, intravascular MRI, DNA Microarray data analysis, and encrypted communication using chaotic systems.
 Babak is a patent agent, registered to practice before the US Patent and Trademark Office (Reg.
 No. 56793).

 Babak is co-inventor on the patent Method and apparatus for providing scalable compressed video signal: U.S. Patent no. 5,387,940.
 This stemmed from his work as an Associate Member of the Technical Staff in the Communications Research Laboratory at David Sarnoff Research Center in Princeton.